-- Solution of the HRO principles. - ✓ Involve line officers. - Conduct premortem exercises (fire operations, fuels, and dispatch) on a project-by-project basis. - Learn from our successes-critical thinking of operations. - Incorporate the HRO principles into mission statements.

-- Utilize HRO subject matter experts during presentations.

-- Decrease the focus of a district mentality and instill a more corporate mentality.

-- ✓ Leave egos at the door.

-- Secourage ownership at the ground level.
+- Formalize support of the HRO principles. - Involve line officers. - Conduct premortem exercises (fire operations, fuels, and dispatch) on a project-by-project basis. - Learn from our successes-critical thinking of operations. - Incorporate the HRO principles into mission statements. - Involve FOSs by having them train their crews. - Utilize HRO subject matter experts during presentations. - Decrease the focus of a district mentality and instill a more corporate mentality. - Leave egos at the door. - Encourage ownership at the ground level. - Listen. - Instill a bounce-back mentality. - Post premortems on the state Sharepoint site.

-- s Listen.

-- so Instill a bounce-back mentality.

-- Post premortems on the state Sharepoint site.